 We know that humans are meant to connect to and depend on each other.
 Our survival hinges on it!
 Depending on others is healthy even in adult relationships.
 We are more successful and happy when we can form healthy, trusting attachments to other humans.

-There are three primary attachment styles: secure, avoidant, and anxious.
+There are four primary attachment styles: secure, avoidant, anxious, and disorganized.
 I have described each attachment style below.

 - You had your needs met as a child.
 Your caregivers were attentive and responsive to your needs helping you to feel safe and cared for.